-Deposit
+Registration Deposit

 A non-refundable deposit of \$200 is required at time of registration to secure a child care space for each child.
-Deposit will be applied to the first month child care fees.
+Deposit will be applied to the last month child care fees if the appropriate notice is provided.